-For Out-of-Network Benefits you must obtain prior authorization before obtaining any Durable Medical Equipment that exceeds \$1,000 in cost (either retail purchase cost or cumulative retail rental cost of a single item).
+For Out-of-Network Benefits you must obtain prior authorization from the Claims Administrator before obtaining any Durable Medical Equipment that exceeds \$1,000 in cost (either retail purchase cost or cumulative retail rental cost of a single item).
 If you fail to obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+This 50% penalty does not apply toward the Out-of-Pocket Maximum.